 Keep a close eye on other signs of change in your mattress performance: Can you feel your partner moving around in bed more than you used to?
 If your mattress’s ability to prevent motion transfer has decreased, it might be nearing the end of its lifespan.

-4. Your allergies have gotten worse
+4. Your allergies are acting up

 5. You can't get comfortable